lilousicard/ICDM2025_submission/README.md

-# Running the Thesis Project
+# Running the Project

-This document outlines the steps required to set up and run the Python project for this thesis.
+This document outlines the steps required to set up and run the Python project for this project.

 ## Prerequisites